-In 1986, when the U.S. Senate also voted to televise its proceedings, C-SPAN launched a second channel, C-SPAN2, to provide unfiltered, gavel-to-gavel access to that body.
-On weekends ever since 1998, C-SPAN2 becomes Book TV, which covers non-fiction book and author events.
+In 1986, when the U.S. Senate voted to televise its debates, C-SPAN launched a second channel, C-SPAN2, to provide unfiltered, gavel-to-gavel access to that body.
+And, on weekends ever since 1998, C-SPAN2 becomes Book TV, which covers non-fiction book and author events.